Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 To see if a mini-split is suitable for your home, why not read our article on the pros and cons?

-Mini-splits are very reliable, but now and again, they can have issues like any mechanical device.
+Mini-splits are typically reliable systems, but now and again, they can have issues like any mechanical device.
+Let’s take a loot at some common problems and what you can expect for repairs.

 Why Does My Mini-Split Smell?